 Pedro Weisleder, MD, PhD, an attending child neurologist, co-chairs the Integrated Ethics and GME committees at Nationwide Children’s Hospital.
-Dr. Weisleder’s poster, “Trust but verify: Misrepresentation of publications among Child Neurology residency applicants,” will appear in the History / Teaching of Child Neurology Presentation Group.
+Dr. Weisleder’s poster, “Trust but verify: Misrepresentation of publications among Child Neurology residency applicants,” appeared in the History / Teaching of Child Neurology Presentation Group.

-Julie Campbell, C-TAGME, Neurology education coordinator, will present the poster, “ACGME NAS: Do Child Neurology Programs Have What it Takes?” in the History / Teaching of Child Neurology Presentation Group.
+Julie Campbell, C-TAGME, Neurology education coordinator, presented the poster, “ACGME NAS: Do Child Neurology Programs Have What it Takes?” in the History / Teaching of Child Neurology Presentation Group.